Canola Oil Health Benefits and Side Effects

 Hypocholesterolemia has many harmful effects including:

-Steatorrhea issues: Reduced fat absorption by the small intestine, causing excess fat being stored in feces.
+- Steatorrhea issues: Reduced fat absorption by the small intestine, causing excess fat to be stored in feces.

 Age-related macular degeneration is a disease that blurs and distorts eyesight over time, reaching legal blindness in about 10 years after initial diagnosis.
 Glial cells are used to insulate neurons.